FinnB24/bluesky_follower_block/README.md

 ## Features / How It Works

 ### Main UI
-- After running the program, this is the interface you’ll see:
+- After running the program, this is the interface you’ll see (Beautiful Design.
+I know):

   ![image](https://github.com/user-attachments/assets/6c208dc1-149a-4842-86bd-2e00184166c9)

 ### Features: